sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

   Typically, building the documentation using LaTeX and dvipng takes longer and uses more memory and disk space than using MathJax.

-- :envvar:`SAGE_SKIP_TESTS_BLOCKS` - if this is "True", when building
-  the reference manual, do not include any "TESTS" blocks in docstrings.
-The default behavior is to include those blocks.

 - :envvar:`SAGE_DOCBUILD_OPTS` - the value of this variable is passed as an argument to ``sage --docbuild all html`` or ``sage --docbuild all pdf`` when you run ``make``, ``make doc``, or ``make doc-pdf``.
   For example, you can add ``--no-plot`` to this variable to avoid building the graphics coming from the ``..
-PLOT`` directive within the documentation.
+PLOT`` directive within the documentation, or you can add ``--no-tests`` to omit all "TESTS" blocks in the reference manual.
+Run ``sage --docbuild help`` to see the full list of options.

 - :envvar:`SAGE_BUILD_DIR` - the default behavior is to build each spkg in a subdirectory of :file:`$SAGE_ROOT/local/var/tmp/sage/build/`; for